AVAILABILITY INFO – AS OF MARCH 20th

-Dr. Mindy Solomon and Dr. Kristen Lohse have full client caseloads and will be unable to accept new clients until March 2023.
+Dr. Mindy Solomon and Dr. Kristen Lohse have full client caseloads and will be unable to accept new clients until about May.
+Libby Parks (LCSW) will be accepting new adult clients in March.

-Please send a follow-up email to email@example.com if you’d like to schedule an intake call for therapy with Rosemary A. Leone or with Libby Parks.
+Please send a follow-up email to firstname.lastname@example.org if you’d like to schedule an intake call for therapy with with Libby Parks.
 We also have a waitlist for Dr. Solomon and Dr. Lohse.
-Our Intake Director & Team Lead, Daniel Solomon, will reach back out to you via email within 1-3 days.
+Our Intake Director & Team Lead, Daniel Solomon, will reach back out to you via email within 1-2 days.

 We know that seeking therapy services for yourself or a loved-one can be a difficult and vulnerable process.
 Our clients are our partners in their therapy process, and our goal is to support you in your ability to make the changes you seek.